 This increased mobility of the craniocervical junction may cause neurological symptoms in these patients, either due to neuronal compression at the level of the brainstem and/or cervical spine or symptomatology derived from the compression/distortion of the Vertebral Artery.

 In these hypermobile cases, instability can occur at any level of the spine, but it is common to present as craniocervical instability (CCI) –affectation of the joints between the skull and the first cervical vertebra or C1 (Atlas)- and atlantoaxial instability (AII)- affectation of joints located between the first cervical vertebra (C1-Atlas) and the second cervical vertebra (C2-Axis).
 These instabilities can be expressed along with other instabilities in other spine levels such as the subaxial cervical vertebrae (C3 C4 C5 C6).
 In these cases a head and/or neck traumatic antecedent may have occurred and may result in the symptomatology being triggered, although in many cases this traumatic antecedent does not exist.
-Most of the patients are women in their thirties whom their life changed due mainly to a progressively but accelerated inability to hold the weight of their head.
 This leads to severe head and neck pain, in addition to other neurological symptoms we define as “cervicomedullary syndrome” or “cervicocranial syndrome”.
 This syndrome consists of a set of symptoms potentially translating an affectation of these patients’ cervicomedular area:

 Craniocervical instability diagnosis is given by performing an Upright Magnetic Resonance Imaging (MRI) that allows evaluating the craniocervical junction in an upright position as well as the evaluation of the patients’ anatomy in flexion & extension and neck rotation.
 In many cases, performing a supine (standard) MRI does not allow an accurate diagnosis and may be diagnosed as a normal MRI or with nonspecific signs.
 The surgeon should evaluate the MRI and check the existence of direct signs (angle measurements and distances between bone elements of the craniocervical junction) and also the existence of indirect signs of craniocervical mobility.
 The most commonly used measures in the radiological evaluation are CXA, Grabb, BDI, BAI, ADI (see below).
 It is extremely important to perform the clinical-radiological correlation to estimate the congruence between the clinical symptomatology and the MRI.
 In many cases, it is also important to perform a 3D bone CT scan of the craniocervical junction.